- Consultation Request

 Avoid biting into these foods the whole time you are wearing braces...

-Braces generally have to be adjusted every 6 or 7 weeks during the course of treatment.
+Braces generally have to be adjusted every 6 to 8 weeks during the course of treatment.
 It is important that you keep these adjustment appointments or else treatment can be delayed considerably.

 Missing out on school

 It is impossible to undertake a full course of orthodontic treatment without missing out on some schooling.
 Adjustment appointments are scheduled so that as many people as possible can be seen before and after school hours.
 This means that if you are due for one of our occasional longer appointments then it may need to be scheduled during the day.
 Missing out on school time for an orthodontic appointment is an accepted excuse, but only for the duration of the appointment (plus travel time).

 If the orthodontist is running late